GemmaRagadini/Pokemon_AIF_24_25/README.md

 %cd Pokemon_AIF_24_25/pokemon-vgc-engine-master

-then you can install the requirements needed to run the project using the comand
+then you can install the requirements needed to run the project using the comand:
+1. !pip install -r requirements.txt

-1. python3 -m ve
+2. python3 -m venv amb
+3. source amb/bin/activate
+4. export PYTHONPATH=$PYTHONPATH:<path to Pokemon_AIF_24_25/pokemon-vgc-engine-master>